michaelgichia/SocialBookmarking/README.md

   # Firebase-Authentication
-  :rocket: :rocket: This is application is for demonstrating one way of protecting React Pages or Routes in this case unless the user signed in.
+  This is application is for demonstrating one way of protecting React Pages or Routes in this case unless the user signed in.

   ## The Challenge
   The challenging part was to use an `observer` as recommended by firebase [here](https://firebase.google.com/docs/auth/web/manage-users).
 The `Observer`, to me looks like an event listener.
 Passing an observer as a callback (keeping in mind the structure of an event listener) to the `onEnter` hook provided `react-router 3` possed the ultimate challenge.